lomodoc/homepage/content/docs/Highlight/_index.md

 Lomorage is a private photo cloud service which runs on your private network, which gives you the convenience of cloud-based photo backup service, but without the concern of leaking privacy.
 We are not, and will never collect ANY user privacy data.

+**Lomorage support multiple users**.
 You can also set up multiple Lomorage services in your private network, for different family members, which are completely isolated with each other.

 <!--
 You can also use either [DES]() to encrypt your photos, or use any [encrypted file system]() supported by the operating system.-->